napari/napari/README.md

 ### from pip, with "batteries included"

 napari can be installed on most macOS, Linux, and Windows systems with Python 3.7 and 3.8 using pip.
-However, for windows users, you need to preinstall [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/) in order to install vispy (one of the dependency packages) on windows machines.
+However, for Windows users, you need to preinstall [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/) in order to install VisPy (one of the packages we depend on) on Windows machines.

 The simplest command to install with pip is: